Derrick Gregory: Trial

 Gregory was defended by Rasiah Rajasingham, who argued that expert evidence from psychiatrists who had examined Gregory proved that the defendant had a serious personality disorder.
 He said experts had shown that Gregory was a vulnerable person and easily influenced.
 However, the judge, Mohamed Dzaiddin Abdullah, rejected this and sentenced him to death.
 The judge said that it was his "finding that you merely suffer from a personality disorder characterized by your immaturity and anti-social behavior," he said, dismissing defence arguments that the Briton was mentally too unstable to be fully responsible for his actions.

 Appeals for clemency

-Despite her personal support for capital punishment, UK Prime Minister Margaret Thatcher appealed to the Malaysia government to commute the sentence, to no avail.
-Gregory's local MP Barney Hayhoe acknowledged that drug trafficking was an evil trade, but the particular circumstances merited a more compassionate and merciful treatment.
-However, Hayhoe's colleague Terry Dicks said he would be writing to the Malaysian government congratulating it on its approach.
+Despite her personal support for capital punishment, British Prime Minister Margaret Thatcher appealed to the Malaysia government to commute the sentence, to no avail.
+Gregory's local Member of Parliament, Barney Hayhoe, acknowledged that drug trafficking was an evil trade, but the particular circumstances merited a more compassionate and merciful treatment.
+However, Hayhoe's fellow Conservative Party MP Terry Dicks said he would be writing to the Malaysian government congratulating it on its approach.

 Execution

-Gregory was executed by hanging on 21 July 1989 at Pudu Prison.
+Gregory was executed by hanging at dawn on 21 July 1989 at Kajang Prison.